 - 1 (15.5 ounce) can low-sodium black beans drained and rinsed

 - Preheat oven to 375 degrees F. Lay tortillas on a sheet pan and brush with 1 tablespoon Natural Grapeseed Oil.
 Bake for about 7 minutes or until golden brown and crisp.

 - Heat remaining 1 tablespoon Natural Grapeseed Oil in a 10-inch nonstick skillet over medium heat.
 Add onion and saute for 5 minutes or until tender.

 - Add garlic and cook for 1 minute more.
-Add black beans, water, and 1 tablespoon Chipotle Pineapple Marinade; mash beans to desired consistency.
+Add black beans, water, and 1 tablespoon Curry Seasoning; mash beans to desired consistency.

 - Cover to keep warm.
 Prepare eggs to your liking: scrambled, fried, poached, etc. Top baked tortillas with refried beans, eggs, avocado, and cilantro.
-Drizzle each tostada with 1 tablespoon Chipotle Pineapple Marinade.
+Drizzle each tostada with 1 tablespoon Curry Seasoning.